150balbes/rockchip-kernel/Documentation/virt/kvm/api.rst

   Deregister the VM from the Ultravisor and reclaim the memory that had been donated to the Ultravisor, making it usable by the kernel again.
   All registered VCPUs are converted back to non-protected ones.
-If a previous protected VM had been prepared for asynchronous teardown with KVM_PV_ASYNC_CLEANUP_PREPARE and not subsequently torn down with KVM_PV_ASYNC_CLEANUP_PERFORM, it will be torn down in this call together with the current protected VM.
+If a previous protected VM had been prepared for asynchonous teardown with KVM_PV_ASYNC_CLEANUP_PREPARE and not subsequently torn down with KVM_PV_ASYNC_CLEANUP_PERFORM, it will be torn down in this call together with the current protected VM.